Our few remaining kittens can go home in July

-We strive for our Siberians to be little in stature and small for the breed and yet every bit the big hearted Forest Cat that fans and newcomers love and appreciate.
-Most Siberians are slower to mature than other breeds, continuing to grow and develop until 2-3+ years of age, but—being smaller—ours are precocious and fast to develop, reaching their full size around 10-11 months.
+We strive for our Siberians to be less than average in size—small for the breed—and yet every bit the big hearted Forest Cat that fans and newcomers love and appreciate.
+Most Siberians are slower to mature than other breeds, continuing to grow and develop until 2-3+ years of age, but, being smaller, ours are precocious and fast to develop, reaching their full size around 1 year of age.

 Otherwise our cats possess classic Siberian traits...

 • They have low Fel d 1 counts so people with low to medium level allergies can enjoy being close to them and touching them with minimal or no allergic reaction.